 The Valuer platform contains 250.000 startups that are relevant for at least one of the 17 sustainable development goals.
 By applying proprietary matching algorithms, it identifies the 25 most relevant business models for any given SDG agenda and specific organization.

 The platform applies an unsupervised clustering algorithm to group the startups based on an array of parameters such as sector, financial statements, and team size.
-The information is then processed by an NLP algorithm to identify SDG relevance, through feature hashing.
+The information is then processed by an NLP algorithm to identify SDG startup relevance, through feature hashing.

 A Selection of the Best European Startups Tackling SDG 12